micmejia/bible-dump/AMPC/Luke/Luke 20.md

-And some of the scribes replied, Teacher, you have spoken well _and_ expertly [[^r]so that there is no room for blame].
+And some of the scribes replied, Teacher, you have spoken well _and_ expertly [so that there is no room for blame].